 Tools for audio space cadets

-A menu bar utility that optimises Mac computers for live audio processing
+A menu bar utility that optimises Mac computers for Live Performance, including live audio, broadcast, playback, video, or music production.

 This app is not publicly available yet.
 Please contact me for a download link if you’d like to try it out.